Integrating SVN Projects or Directories

 Integrating projects or directories in Subversion means merging the differences between the two specified revisions into your working copy.

-Integration results are displayed in the Update Info tab of the Version Control tool window.
+Integration results are displayed in the Update Info tab of the Version Control window Alt+9.
 The context menu of a file allows you to compare versions, view file history and annotations, browse changes, etc.

 To integrate different sources into one Subversion project, do the following:

-- In the Source 1 and Source 2 fields, specify the sources to be merged and select the revision.
-If you check the Specified option, you can click the Browse button and select a revision from the Changes Browser.
+In the Source 1 and Source 2 fields, specify the sources to be merged and select the revision.
+If you check the Specified option, you can click Browse and select a revision from the Changes Browser.

 Use ancestry: if this option is selected, ancestry of files will be noticed (this corresponds to the